ATTPC/Spyral/docs/user_guide/phases/cluster.md

 Note that, before clustering, we prune the point cloud of any points which lie outside the legal bounds of the detector on the z-axis (i.e. remove all points for which z < 0.0 or z > detector length).
 This helps us avoid including any extra noise in the algorithm.

-The code for this is found in `spyral/core/clusterize.py` in the function `form_clusters`.
 There are several parameters to HDBSCAN that are exposed in the [configuration](../config/cluster.md) of Spyral.

 ## Joining of Clusters